-Descriptive statistics with point estimates and within-group 95% CIs will be provided for all other immunogenicity endpoints.
-For the continuous endpoints, the point estimates will be calculated by exponentiating the estimates of the mean of the natural log values and the within-group CIs will be derived by exponentiating the bounds of the CIs of the mean of the natural log values based on the t-distribution.
-For the dichotomous endpoints, the within-group CIs will be calculated based on the exact method proposed by Clopper and Pearson [CLOPPER, C. J. and PEARSON, E. S. 1934].
+Descriptive statistics with point estimates and within-group 95% CIs will be provided for all immunogenicity endpoints.
+For the continuous endpoints, the point estimates will be calculated by exponentiating the estimates of the mean of the natural log values and the within-group CIs will be derived by exponentiating the CIs of the mean of the natural log values based on the t-distribution.
+For the dichotomous endpoints, the within-group CIs will be calculated using the exact method for a single binomial proportion [Collett, D. 1999].

-Reverse Cumulative Distribution Curves for both OPA titers and IgG concentrations at 30 days postvaccination with each lot of V114 will be graphically displayed by serotype.
+Reverse Cumulative Distribution Curves for both OPA titers and IgG concentrations will be graphically displayed by serotype at each of the following time points: Day 30, Month 12, and Month 13.

-A detailed analysis strategy for immunogenicity endpoints is listed in Table 4.
+A detailed analysis strategy for key immunogenicity endpoints is listed in Table 4.